Blog Product ManagementWhat Is Lean Product Management? A Beginner's Guide

 5. Iterate quickly and pivot

-After gaining insights from the feedback, implementing them as quickly as possible is the most important part.
+After gaining insights from the feedback, implementing them as quickly as possible is one of the most important lean principles.
 That’s the best way to adapt your product to stay relevant and address user pain points effectively.

 This could involve:

-• Adding new features: Based on user requests or identified needs, add functionalities that enhance the user experience.
+- Adding new features: Based on user requests, identified needs and customer expectations, add functionalities that enhance the user experience.

 6. Continuous improvement